 Nino Machaidze began piano and vocal lessons at a school affiliated with her hometown’s State Conservatory when she was seven.
 Once she “graduated” to the Conservatory itself, her talent developed so significantly that, at just 17, she was assigned Norina in Don Pasquale at Tbilisi’s Paliashvili Theatre.
 Two other important roles followed, Zerlina and Rosina.

 Her successes in those three roles led to a crucial audition – for the world-renowned academy for young artists at La Scala.
 Chosen from among hundreds of competitors, Machaidze gratefully took every advantage of this extraordinary opportunity to refine her artistry.
-Living in Milan gave her complete ease in the Italian language, and her studies honed the bel canto style that is second-nature in her performances today.
+Living in Milan gave her complete ease in the Italian language, and her studies honed the bel canto style that is second nature in her performances today.
 After winning the 2006 Leyla Gencer Vocal Competition, she received an enormous challenge from La Scala – the title role of La fille du régiment.
 Her reprise of that portrayal at the Teatro dell’Opera di Roma led to much “buzz” about a marvelous new soprano.
-Salzburg was then urgently needing to replace the pregnant Netrebko.
+Salzburg was then urgently needed to replace the pregnant Netrebko.
 A festival official was impressed by Machaidze’s Lauretta in Gianni Schicchi at La Scala under Riccardo Chailly, she was engaged as Juliette, and suddenly the pressure of a huge, potentially life-changing debut loomed large.

 Tamar Iveri - opera singer, lyrical soprano (1971- )